ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 <!-- OPENDSA: END -->

     datatype ArrayQueue implements Queue:
-        internalArray = new Array(1000)    // Internal array containing the queue elements. size = 0                           // The size of the queue. front = 0                          // Index of the front element.
+        array = new Array(1000)    // Internal array containing the queue elements. size = 0                   // The size of the queue. front = 0                  // Index of the front element.
         rear = -1                  // Index of the rear element.
-        nextPosition(i):                   // Return the next position after i. return (i + 1) mod internalArray.size

-Note that we add a helper method `nextPosition` which will come in handy, both for enqueueing and dequeueing.
+We also add a helper function `nextPosition` which will come in handy, both for enqueueing and dequeueing.
 This is easily implemented through use of the *modulus* operator: instead of just using $i+1$ for the next position, we have to use $(i+1)\bmod n$ (where $n$ is the size of the array).

+    nextPosition(queue, i):
+        return (i + 1) mod queue.array.size

 #### Enqueueing and dequeueing